ibm-cloud-docs/assistant/dialog-methods.md

 ### JSONArray.containsIgnoreCase(Object value)
 {: #dialog-methods-arrays-contains-ignore-case}

-This method returns true if the input JSONArray contains the input value regardless of whether the strings are in uppercase or lowercase.
+This method returns `true` if the input JSONArray contains the input value, regardless of whether the value is specified in uppercase or lowercase letters.

 For this Dialog runtime context which is set by a previous node or external application: